 - Students must apply for regular admission to the college.
-Students must also apply for program admission online by June 30.
+Students must also apply for program admission online by May 1.
 An official college transcript must be submitted by that time that shows successful completion (grade C or better) of all required courses in order to be considered.
 Candidates must also have a license to practice as a LPN/LVN in good standing and six months of full-time experience (or equivalent) to be considered for admission.
 A detailed resume of LPN experience must be submitted online with the program application. - The program will only accept students to begin each fall semester.
 Candidates who have completed prerequisites will be ranked in order of date of program application.
-If seats remain unfilled, candidates may be provisionally admitted if working on prerequisites that can be completed prior to the beginning of the program. - Students will be notified of their admission status by e-mail by August 1.
+If seats remain unfilled, candidates may be provisionally admitted if working on prerequisites that can be completed prior to the beginning of the program. - Students will be notified of their admission status by e-mail by June 1.
 Students must maintain an active e-mail account to ensure timely communication between students, faculty, and staff.

-Students must successfully complete the following courses before being admitted to the program.
+Prerequisites: Students must successfully complete the following courses before being admitted to the program.

-Course Title Cr Course Title Cr Successful completion of LPN/ 20 ENG-10400 English Composition II OR LVN program with experience ENG-10403 English Composition II/Computer 3 Successfully complete an online 0 MTH-10100 Finite Math OR demonstrated 0-4 course to demonstrate competency competency BIO-11500 Anatomy & Physiology I 4 NURS 180W Pharmacology (Kalamazoo Valley) BIO-11600 Anatomy & Physiology II 4 NUR 21400 OR Pharmacology (Kirtland) 2-3 CIS-10500 Introduction to Computers OR 0-3 POL-10100 Intro to American Government 3 competency PSY-10100 Introduction to Psychology 3 ENG-10300 English Composition I OR Humanities elective 3 ENG-10303 English Composition I/Computers 3
+Course Title Cr Course Title Cr Successful completion of LPN/ 20 ENG-10403 English Composition II/Computer 3 LVN program with experience Successfully complete an online 0 MTH-10100 Finite Math OR demonstrated 0-4 course to demonstrate competency competency BIO-11500 Anatomy & Physiology I 4 NURS 180W Pharmacology (Kalamazoo Valley) BIO-11600 Anatomy & Physiology II 4 NUR 21400 OR Pharmacology (Kirtland) 2-3 CIS-10500 Introduction to Computers OR 0-3 POL-10100 Intro to American Government 3 competency PSY-10100 Introduction to Psychology 3 ENG-10303 English Composition I/Computers 3 Humanities elective 3